Lubiri

 Aerial view of the Kabaka's Palace i.e Twekobe.
 It is the official residence of the Kabaka (Buganda King) within the palace grounds.

+Lubiri, commonly referred to as the Kabaka's Palace, Mengo Palace, or Twekobe (meaning "working together" in Luganda), is the official royal compound of the Kabaka (king) of the Buganda Kingdom in Uganda.
+Situated on Mengo Hill in the Mengo suburb of Kampala, the sprawling four-square-kilometre site overlooks the city and stands opposite the kingdom's administrative seat, the Bulange.

+The palace is connected to the Bulange by Kabaka Anjagala Road, known as the Royal Mile, a ceremonial route historically lined with candlenut trees symbolizing the kingdom's clans.

-Lubiri (or Mengo Palace) is the royal compound of the Kabaka of Buganda, located in Mengo, a suburb of Kampala, the Ugandan capital.
-The original Lubiri was destroyed by the Uganda Army in the May 1966 Battle of Mengo Hill, at the culmination of the struggle between Mutesa II and Milton Obote for power.
+The original Lubiri was destroyed by the Uganda Army in the May 1966 during the Battle of Mengo Hill, at the culmination of the struggle between Mutesa II and Milton Obote for power.
+It was renovated in 1999, to enable host the Kabaka's wedding.